fugolini/Portfolio/NewsScraper/README.md

 ## Technologies
 - Python3, pure and simple
-- Core libraries: Selenium, Fernet, TFLink
+- Core libraries: Selenium, Fernet, TFLink, Ghostscript
-- Standard libraries: os, datetime, smtplib, argparse, pathlib, locale
+- Standard libraries: os, time, datetime, smtplib, argparse, pathlib, locale, logging

 ## Structure
 - main.py
-- NewsScraper.py --> the class that does the scraping
+- NewsScraper.py --> the parent scraper class
+- paperOneScraper,paperTwoScraper, paperThreeScraper --> children classes (each website has different login and download methods)
-- Mailer class --> the class that emails the result
+- Mailer class --> the class that emails the editions
-- utils.py --> tangential but usual functions that do not fit any of the classes above
+- utils.py --> generic-use functions shared between functions

 ## Setup
 I have installed it on crontab on my Raspberry Pi:

-30 23 * * 2-7 /path/to/venv/bin/python3 /path/to/script/main.py >> /path/to/log/cronlog.log 2>&1
+0 5 * * * /path/to/venv/bin/python3 /path/to/script/main.py >> /path/to/log/cronlog.log 2>&1
-(There's no newspaper on Mondays)

 NOTE: If you decide to install the crontab make sure to use absolute paths in the script!